 We love electives in part because they reinforce what we already believe, we learn basic skills doing the things we love doing.
 I can’t tell you how many parents I’ve met now who love to brag that their son used to abhor attempts to teach them to read.
 Then they started playing Minecraft or Pokémon and not only can they read but have even found books they like.
 Who could have guessed that giving a child something they actually wanted to read might have an impact on how well they learn?

 A person’s learning depends a lot on their curiosity.
 It doesn’t matter if it’s conversing with your friends, learning a foreign language other people think is outdated, or playing board games with your family.
-All of these activities require participants to engage in practicing basic skills—that’s what make these skills basic in the first place; they are literally everywhere.
+All of these activities require participants to engage in practicing basic skills—that’s what makes these skills basic in the first place; they are literally everywhere.

 Instead of asking ourselves, “How can I make sure my child learns the basics?”
 Let’s ask, “What basics do I observe my children learning while they’re going about their day?”
 If we can watch for some time and keep an open mind we’ll find that they are learning so much of what they need to know just by living and loving life.